ibm-cloud-docs/monitoring/endpoints.md

 {:download: .download}

-# Endpoints
+# Regions and endpoints
 {: #endpoints}

-List of endpoints for the IBM Cloud Monitoring with Sysdig service:
+List of supported regions and endpoints for the IBM Cloud Monitoring with Sysdig service:
 {:shortdesc}

+## Regions
+{: #regions}

+The IBM Cloud Monitoring with Sysdig service is available in the **US South** region only.

 ## Sysdig Collector endpoints